SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 We like it a lot, and it's made life easier at Skymouse!

-Slack has power.
-Here are just a few of the ways you can utilize Slack:
+### How to use Slack in the workplace

 * Quickly switch between organizations throughout the day.
 * Create an Evernote from within Slack.
 Great integration!
 * Create social media alerts that show up in Slack.
 * Create tasks in Asana from Slack.